Skip to content

 .action(key, fn)

-Registers a named mutation. fn receives props and ctx.
-Return a Partial patch to merge through middleware, or return nothing when writes use ctx.set only or the action has no state updates.
+Registers a named mutation. fn may be sync or async.
+Return a Partial patch (or Promise of one) to merge through middleware, or void / Promise<void> when writes use ctx.set only or you only run side effects (e.g. return void toast.error(...) after await).

 // Zero-arg — omit or leave first param unannotated